-The Buenos Aires’ Gay Pride parade is the largest rainbow-colored street party of the year.

-[Seen March 26, 2017]

-The Buenos Aires’ Gay Pride parade is the largest rainbow-colored street party of the year.
-The parade takes place every year on the first or second Saturday in November.
-The party begins at 1 p.m. in the Plaza de Mayo with music, dancing and plenty of photos ops for the city’s popular gay figures and most outrageous transvestites.
+The party begins at 11:00 a.m. in the Plaza de Mayo with music, dancing and plenty of photos ops for the city’s popular gay figures and most outrageous transvestites.

-Gay Pride Buenos Aires Through the Years
+Gay Pride Buenos Aires: Through the Years

 “In the first year 17 people participated in the parade, in the second year there were 50 and in the third year we had 300,” says Rodolfo Peralta, representative of the Argentine Federation of Lesbians, Gays, Bisexuals and Trans (Federación Argentina de Lesbianas Gays Bisexuales y Trans).

-It’s just in the last few years that the Buenos Aires Gay Pride Parade has grown to massive proportions.
+In the last decade plus, the Buenos Aires Gay Pride Parade has grown to massive proportions.
 Starting in 2009, the parade attendance jumped, drawing an estimated 40,000-50,000 participants.

 “We’re a lot of people.
 We have a lot to celebrate this year — not the least of which is the legalization of gay marriage,” said Peralta at the time.